Ask Help Desk: What you need to know about the future of working inside the metaverse

 The evolution of work has left many people wondering about a buzzword that’s making its rounds in the tech-o-sphere: How will the metaverse play into the future of work?

-With the help of some tech experts in the field, we’re answering your questions about the metaverse, its workplace applications and some of the issues that surround the virtual workplace.
+With the help of some tech experts in the field, we’re answering your questions about the metaverse, its workplace applications and some of the issues that surround the virtual office.

 Before we dive in, I’d like to remind readers that we’re here to tackle your toughest questions about tech, how it may affect your life and the implications on the workplace.
 So don’t be shy.
 Shoot us your questions, comments or concerns at yourhelpdesk@washpost.com.